elifyrktrk/LiveActivity/README.md

     }
 }
 ```
 </details>

-#### Important Notes

-The Live Activity widget will display the initial ContentState provided during creation.

-Netmera’s backend uses the associated push token to send updates to this Live Activity through the Apple Push Notification service.

 ### 3. Resume Activity Tracking
-To ensure Netmera continues tracking Live Activities when the app is reopened:

-If the app is terminated, its connection with the Live Activity is lost.
+When the app is terminated, the Live Activity connection is lost.
+To maintain tracking:
 To resume tracking token updates or activity state changes, the existing Live Activity must be observed again when the app is relaunched.

-This should be handled inside the application(_:didFinishLaunchingWithOptions:) method of your AppDelegate.
+This should be handled inside the application(_:didFinishLaunchingWithOptions:) method of your AppDelegate
 Doing so ensures that both locally and remotely started activities are properly re-observed on app launch.

 Use the following method: